 $1,170,000 • Motor Vehicle Crash …for an elderly couple suffering multiple injuries in an auto accident and aggravated by injuries suffered a few months later in a subsequent auto accident.

-$1,061,392 • Motor Vehicle Crash …to a 42-year old truck operator and auto mechanic who suffered ulnar neuropathy, bulging lumbar disc, torn meniscus right knee and post traumatic stress disorder when he was struck by a tow truck backing up during a job thereby ending his two occupational careers.
+$1,061,392 • Motor Vehicle Crash …to a 42-year old truck operator and auto mechanic who suffered ulnar neuropathy, bulging lumbar disc, torn meniscus right knee, and post-traumatic stress disorder when he was struck by a tow truck backing up during a job thereby ending his two occupational careers.

-$1,061,392 • Motor Vehicle Crash …to a 42-year old truck operator and auto mechanic who suffered ulnar neuropathy, bulging lumbar disc, torn meniscus right knee and post traumatic stress disorder when he was struck by a tow truck backing up during a job thereby ending his two occupational careers.
+$1,061,392 • Motor Vehicle Crash …to a 42-year old truck operator and auto mechanic who suffered ulnar neuropathy, bulging lumbar disc, torn meniscus right knee, and post-traumatic stress disorder when he was struck by a tow truck backing up during a job thereby ending his two occupational careers.

-$10,000,000 • Medical Negligence …to a middle aged widow suffering spastic quadriplegia, partial blindness and brain injury as a result of the failure to diagnose a pulmonary embolism following a knee replacement procedure.
+$10,000,000 • Medical Negligence …to a middle-aged widow suffering spastic quadriplegia, partial blindness, and brain injury as a result of the failure to diagnose a pulmonary embolism following a knee replacement procedure.
 To read more about this case click here.

 $3,350,000 • Medical Negligence …to an automobile accident victim whose brain injury was undiagnosed by the emergency room physician.
-Subsequent emergency surgery failed to prevent significant brain damage which required prolonged rehabilitation and cognitive therapy, and requires the assistance of a walker.
+Subsequent emergency surgery failed to prevent significant brain damage which required prolonged rehabilitation and cognitive therapy and requires the assistance of a walker.

-$2,900,000 • Medical Negligence …to a diabetic male who suffered significant visual impairment following pancrease transplant surgery.
+$2,900,000 • Medical Negligence …to a diabetic male who suffered significant visual impairment following pancreas transplant surgery.
 Maggiano argued that the surgery carried substantial risks and was not necessary as the patient would have been served well with an insulin pump and avoided the risks and injury suffered.

 $2,000,000 • Medical Negligence …to a young man who in his senior year of high school football, after undergoing a surgical rod repair of a displaced tibia/fibular fracture, was the victim of medical negligence by the late diagnosis of a known complication of the surgery known as compartment syndrome, resulting in the loss of all tendons and muscle of his calf as well as osteomyelitis.